 You have developed a utility program for defragmenting the hard drives.
 There is a hidden code inside the source code of that program.
 This hidden code installs itself automatically and causes the infected system to erase sensitive data on the hard drive.
 In this case, which of the following types of attack is being used in the code?

 |The correct answer is logic bomb.
 The logic bomb is a set of instructions that are secretly incorporated into a utility program (or any other) so that if a specific condition is fulfilled, it will be executed with harmful effects.
 The choices A and D are not correct because a time element is involved with those types of attacks.
 Answer C is also incorrect because spoofing involves the modification of the source address of the traffic.|

 You are working as a security analyst in an enterprise.
 Your company wants to take an electronic order from a partner company.
 However, the partner company expresses a concern that an unauthorized person may send an order.
 You have undertaken the responsibility to offer a solution that provides non-repudiation.
 Which of the following security solutions should you recommend?

 - Digital signatures

-Multiple-answer questions: A Multiple-answer question is also known as Multiple Response Question that allows the candidate to select more than one correct answer for the given question.
+A multiple-answer question is also known as a multiple-response question.
+They allow the candidate to select more than one correct answer.
 (CompTIA has not publicly stated whether partial credit is given if part of your answer is correct.
 According to their site, “there may occasionally be a question for which partial credit is offered.
 However, exam questions are confidential to CompTIA, so no further information can be provided regarding which questions may offer partial credit.”)

 To help you study, here are some Security+ practice questions that demonstrate the format of multiple-answer questions.

-- You must configure the authentication system of your enterprise to make sure that users will not be able to reuse their last ten passwords within a period of six months.
+You must configure the authentication system of your enterprise to make sure that users will not be able to reuse their last 10 passwords within six months.
 Which of the following settings should you configure in this scenario?
 (Select TWO choices)